IFJ condemns targetting of journalists in Gaza

 The Palestinian Journalists' Syndicate (PJS) condemned the bombing and the National Federation of Israeli Journalists (NFIJ) has called for the respect of journalists' safety.

 The Israeli authorities reportedly told the Foreign Press Association in Israel that the army targetted the antenna on the media buildings, but journalists who escaped from the Al Quds TV building told the PJS affiliate that three floors of the building were bombed.

 The IFJ says that these recent attacks serve as a reminder of the government's failure to protect journalists covering armed conflicts.
 The Federation recalls a similar direct assault on media houses took place the 22-day military offensive by the Israeli army on Gaza in 2009.

 The issue of journalists' protection is scheduled to be debated at a UN Inter-agency meeting in Vienna next week and the Federation is urging the UN to take governments to task over their international obligations on this matter.

 Jim Boumelha added:

 "The reckless intimidation of media by the Israeli Defense Force on a shocking scale should not go unpunished.
 If it does, it leaves journalists and media exposed to the threat of attack in any conflict at any time in the future."

 Michelle Stanistreet, NUJ General Secretary said:

-"The targeting of journalists and media workers must stop immediately.
+"The targetting of journalists and media workers must stop immediately.
 These attacks are a disgraceful attempt to intimidate the press and prevent journalists from reporting unfolding events.

 "This is not the first time that the Israeli authorities have deliberately turned their fire on media houses and the journalists they have a duty to protect.
 The international community must condemn such actions in the strongest possible terms and launch an immediate investigation into these attacks."